 I joined the legal profession in June 1979 and had the privilege to work under the senior partner of the then top law firm in India, JB Dadachandji & Co.
 I worked with them for about two years as a junior, and later as an of counsel.
 In parallel I trained under Mr Kapil Sibal (who later served as law minister of India).
 I was privileged to be involved with some landmark cases, not only in India but internationally.
-These include the Union Carbide Bhopal gas leak case which arose out of the worst industrial disaster known to mankind.
+These include the Union Carbide Bhopal gas leak case, which arose out of the worst industrial disaster known to mankind.
 Here I worked directly under the doyen of the Indian Bar and an internationally acclaimed lawyer, Mr Fali S Nariman.
-This case was litigated for over five years in Indian and US courts and finally settled under the aegis of the Indian Supreme Court.
-My legal experience also includes a few years on the non-contentious side, involving the telecom and infrastructure sectors.
+This case was litigated for over five years in Indian and US courts, and finally settled under the aegis of the Indian Supreme Court.
+My legal experience also includes a few years on the non-contentious side, involving the telecoms sector.
 In 2002 I set up my own firm which now is well recognised as a leading dispute resolution firm in India.

 What motivated you to pursue a legal career?

 Way back in 1976, the career options were rather standardised.
 The prime choice then was to try for the coveted Indian Administrative Service.
 I was, however, temperamentally unsuited for a job (and certainly for a government job!).
 Given my educational choices (honours in English literature), law seemed the most